eduardacandido/milestone-01/README.md

     * As a user I want to be able to access this website on my mobile device or table.

     1. As a user I want to easily understand the main purpose of the site and be able to easily navigate throughout the site.
-        * Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+        * Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page section of their choice.
 Underneath there is a Serene Image with Text to call the atention and show the purpose of the website.

     2. As a user I want to find information about them as well as their education, skills and experience.
         * As soon as the user starts srcolling there are the developer's picture and personal details.
-        * The user can continue scrolling down to find more information about the developer's skill, education and experience.
+        * The user can continue scrolling down to find more information about the developer's skill, education and experience or click on about button in the navigation bar.

     3. As a user I want to find their previous projects easily.
         * The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly, including portfolio page with projects.
+At the top of the page there is a clean navigation bar, each link describes what the page section they will end up at clearly, including projects section.
-        * At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        * At the bottom of the page there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.

     4. As a user I want to find the best way to contact them to send a new project request and/or get a new project budget.
-        * There is a navigation bar on top of each page with a Contact link which sends the user from any page of the site directly to our Contact page, where they will find a form to send project requests.
+        * There is a navigation bar fixed to the top of the page with a Contact link which sends the user from any part of the site directly to our Contact page section, where they will find a form to send project requests.
-        * They can also email projects requests using the email provided in the 'Home' and 'Contact' pages.
+        * They can also email projects requests using the email provided in the About page section.
-        * The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
+        * The email button is set up to automatically open up your email app and autofill their email address in the "To" section.

     5. As a user I want to be able to find their contact details and social media links easily to get in touch.
-        * The user can scroll to the bottom of any page on the site to locate social media links in the footer.
+        * The user can scroll to the bottom of the page on the site to locate social media links in the footer.
-        * Contact details as phone number and email address can be found with the personal details in the home page as well as in the contact page.
+        * Contact details as phone number and email address can be found with the personal details in the home page section.
         * Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

     6. As a user I want to be able to download their CV easily without many clicks.
         * The navigation bar clearly highlights the 'Download CV' Page.
-        * Alternatively, they can scroll to the bottom of every page where there is also a 'Download' button, which like the link in the navigation bar, will open in a new tab to ensure they can get back to the website easily.
+        * Alternatively, there is also a 'Download' button fixed to the bottom-left of the page, which like the link in the navigation bar, will open in a new tab to ensure they can get back to the website easily.

     7. As a user I want to be able to access this website on my mobile device or table.
-        * The website is completely responsive and can accessed from any device.
+        * The website is completely responsive and can be accessed from any device.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Motorola G10, Samsung S20FE.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   A large amount of testing was done to ensure that all pages sections were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-

 ## Deployment